denuoweb/hmix/README.md

 ### Building

-The easiest way to build Qmix for production is via the provided build script.
+The easiest way to build Hmix for production is via the provided build script.

 ```bash
 $ npm run build.prod